niladmiran/niladmiran.github.io/_posts/[Bug Fix]Support for password authentication.md

 ---
 layout: post
-title: [Bug Fix]Support for password authentication was removed on August 13, 2021
+title: Support for password authentication was removed on August 13
 ---

 ## Problem Description